MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 Azure Stream Analytics is a powerful tool for analyzing live data streams from IoT devices or anything else that's capable of transmitting data.
 In this lab, you got a first-hand look at Stream Analytics as well as Azure event hubs.
 Among other things, you learned how to:

 - Create an Azure event hub and use it as a Stream Analytics input
-- Create a shared access signature that allows event hubs to be called securely using REST APIs
+- Create a shared-access signature that allows event hubs to be called securely using REST APIs
 - Create a Stream Analytics job and test queries on sample data streams
 - Run a Stream Analytics job and perform queries on live data streams
 - Create a rule (query) that detects anomalies in streaming data